Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 Chapter 16: Islamic Value No. 10

 The Center for Pluralism defines pluralism as – an attitude of respecting the otherness of the other and accepting the God-given uniqueness of each one of us.
 You are who you are, and I am who I am.
-There is no need for you to change nor do I need to change for you.
 We accept our differences and live with the least conflicts and build a cohesive world.

-Pluralism does not mean compromise, it does not mean accepting the brutalities and atrocities of others and it does not break existing bongs.
-It means encouraging one to live his life and let others live theirs in the pursuit of life, liberty, and the pursuit of happiness.
+Pluralism does not mean compromise, it does not mean accepting the brutalities and atrocities of others, and it does not break existing bongs.
+It means encouraging one to live his life and let others live theirs in the pursuit of life, liberty, and happiness.
 Pluralism is an Islamic value that contributes to building cohesive societies.

 The above definition was developed and shaped by many people from Atheists to Zoroastrians and every one in between.
 In the last 30 years, much of the pluralism work as a discipline is produced by Harvard University in Boston, Pluralism Center in Ottawa and the Center for Pluralism in Washington, DC.

 Here is google search on the phrase Pluralism in Islam, as my focus is Islam in this Book.
 Please visit www.CenterforPluralism.com for pluralism in religion, society, culture, politics and the workplace.

 1/1/2011- 10/13/2018 = 579,000 entries

 When I started writing about Pluralism at the Yahoo group of World Muslim Congress, a think tank, I faced a whole lot of opposition then.
 But as I began discussing with different groups in an educational environment, the fog was clearing for my Muslim friends.